-One of the ways of recognizing the white ball that a pool table follows is separating an oversized ball with a radius gauging device.
+One of the ways of recognizing the white ball that a pool table follows is by separating an oversized ball with a radius gauging device.
 If a white ball is even slightly larger, it won’t get through back the chute.
 The size of an oversized ball is about 6 cm in diameter than a normal ball.

 It is just 2mm or one-eighth of one inch extended comparing to the usual size.
 And this slight distinctive size difference helps the pool table to separate the cue ball prior to getting in the storage chamber.
 After identifying the larger ball, it is directly thrown to a second chute and moves downward to an aperture on the tableside.